-Director, performer resign after Calgary Opera casts white man for Asian role
+Director, performer resign after Calgary Opera plans to cast white woman for Asian role

 Calgary Opera’s production of South Pacific, planned for this summer, is facing upheaval over the same issue at the core of the musical: race.
 A dispute over the casting of a Tonkinese character has seen the director, a designer and a performer quit the production.
-The company says the director’s departure was premature as the role has not been definitively cast – although a white artist is on hold for the role while Calgary Opera continues its search for a race-appropriate artist to fill it.
+The company says the director’s departure was premature as the role has not been definitively cast – although a white artist is on hold for the role while Calgary Opera continues its search for a race-appropriate fit.

 The original director, Mark Bellamy, left the production over the issue, according to Bob McPhee, who retired as general director and chief executive officer from Calgary Opera last month for health reasons and is now special adviser to the company.